Chapter 3 – Praying Mantis

 It’s a kind of sword called rapier.
 The effect only lasts for a few seconds, but his rapier has the ability to slow down the target.

 “I see.
-Your sword stopped the mantis’ movements.
+Your sword slowed down the mantis’ movements.
 That’s a good sword.
 I should be careful not to be hit by it when facing the elves.
 I don’t want to end up like the mantis, after all.”
 (Fell)

 The Wind Slash won’t hurt me, but it will tear my clothes.
-As a maiden, I want to avoid such a situation.
+I want to avoid such a situation since I’m a maiden and all.

 Mittor was looking at me with a dumb expression on his face for some reason.